-Foundations of Mathematics, Grade 9, Applied (MFM1P)
+Foundations of Mathematics, Grade 9, Applied (MFM1P) (Not scheduled in 2020-21.)

 This course enables students to develop an understanding of mathematical concepts related to introductory algebra, proportional reasoning, and measurement and geometry through investigation, the effective use of technology, and hands-on activities.
 Students will investigate real-life examples to develop various representations of linear relations, and will determine the connections between the representations.
 They will also explore certain relationships that emerge from the measurement of three-dimensional figures and two-dimensional shapes.
 Students will consolidate their mathematical skills as they solve problems and communicate their thinking.
 Prerequisite: None